jennifer-esman/My_Portfolio/README.md

 * Web Developer Contact Info

 ## General Info
-The project was initialized to create an webpage containing information about Jennifer, her portfolio projects, and how to contact her for work and also to see her resume.
-In the
+The project was initialized to create an webpage containing information about me, my portfolio projects, and how to contact me for work and also to see her resume.
+This is my web developer portfolio.
 * The portfolio will contain information about the developer, a recent photo, and links to each section.
 * The links navigate to the different sections of the webpage.
 * The UI scrolls to the appropriate sections of the webpage.